Recent Illinois Health Department Resources:

 Lake County Department of Health Hot Line: 847-377-8130

-While risk cannot be eliminated altogether, we believe that by following the advice of our medical partners, and the health and safety guidelines from the CDC, IDPH and the ISBE, we can significantly reduce the risk of transmission of coronavirus on campus.
+While risk cannot be eliminated altogether, we believe that by following the advice of our medical partners, and the health and safety guidelines from the CDC, IDPH, and the ISBE, we can significantly reduce the risk of transmission of coronavirus on campus.
 Doing so, however, will require a shared commitment by all of us to take care of ourselves and each other with care and compassion.

-Additionally, CHSD 117 has a robust return-to-school plan in place that will provide all our students a safe, healthy learning environment and will provide all our students the same rigorous, supportive, high-quality education that our families expect.
+Additionally, CHSD 117 has implemented a robust return-to-school plan that will provide all our students a safe, healthy learning environment and will provide all our students the same rigorous, supportive, high-quality education that our families expect.
 But this year, this learning experience will look a little different.
 In addition to new procedures and policies that follow ISBE/IDPH guidelines, the current plan is that CHSD 117 will return to school while implementing a mostly remote learning strategy that will limit the number of students in our buildings.